 Plans were immediately begun to rebuild and with in six months the restaurant was back in operation!

-Please come join us in celebrating 85 wonderful years of serving our community!
+Please come join us in 2022.
+We will be celebrating our 90th year of serving our community!

 Call (734) 723-7411